OVERVIEW

 H(ω)Tone improves the quality of digitally recorded music by applying precision equalization profiles derived from audio recordings with more desirable tonal qualities.
 This is a proof-of-concept application whose technology can be integrated into a software plugin or a hardware solution.

 H(ω)Tone is used in post-processing when re-recording is not an option.
 The application captures the tonality of a high-quality recording and applies it to a target track, giving the target track a matching high-quality tonality.
-The tonality of the high-quality recording is represented by a transfer function H(jω), and this is applied to the target track via convolution.
+The tonality of the high-quality recording is embedded in a transfer function H(jω), which is then applied to the target track via convolution.
 The transfer function is essentially an equalization profile.

-H(ω)Tone has been successfully used in rhythm guitar tracks on two songs from the Electric Fez: Project A’ EP.
+H(ω)Tone was successfully used in rhythm guitar tracks on two songs from the Electric Fez: Project A’ EP.
 (See the EP’s Track Credits for song details and listen to each one on the web page).

 Advantages